UoA-eResearch/mytardis_ingestion/README.md

 * MYTARDIS_EXPERIMENT_SCHEMA: the experiment schema to use with this ingestion - Note the schema configs should contain a dictionary with at least one 'DEFAULT' key linking to the default schema for this object.
 Additional keys are available to allow for multiple schema in a given object.
 For example, one for a raw data dataset and another for a processed data dataset.
 * MYTARDIS_DATASET_SCHEMA: the dataset schema to use with this ingestion
 * MYTARDIS_DATAFILE_SCHEMA: the datafile schema to use with this ingestion
+* MYTARDIS_STORAGE_BOX: the name of the storage box in MyTardis in which the datafiles are being stored
 * FILEHANDLER_S3_BUCKET: the S3 bucket to create objects in when moving from 'local' storage
+* FILEHANDLER_REMOTE_ROOT: the root directory which the relative file paths relate to in the object store

 # Dictionary formats for ingestion into MyTardis using the MyTardisUploader class